rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

 #### Custom Metrics (Prometheus)

-You can configure HPA to autoscale based on custom metrics provided by third-party software.
-The most common use case for autoscaling using third-party software is based on application-level metrics (e.g. HTTP requests per second).
+You can also configure HPA to autoscale based on custom metrics provided by third-party software.
+The most common use case for autoscaling using third-party software is based on application-level metrics (i.e., HTTP requests per second).
 HPA uses the `custom.metrics.k8s.io` API to consume these metrics.
-This API is enabled by deploying a custom metrics adapter corresponding to the metrics collection solution.
+This API is enabled by deploying a custom metrics adapter for the metrics collection solution.

 For this example, we are going to use [Prometheus](https://prometheus.io/).
-We are beggining with the following assumptions:
+We are beginning with the following assumptions:

 - Prometheus is deployed in the cluster.
 - Prometheus is configured correctly and collecting proper metrics from pods, nodes, namespaces, etc.